andreeeeaaaaas/my-digital-space/_pages/projects/orbit.md

 ## Solution

-I built this Figma plugin in less than an hour.
+I built this plugin in under an hour.

-It does exactly what it says on the tin, rotating objects around a central point.
-Users can adjust a number of levels, including:
+It does exactly what it says on the tin: distributing copies of any object around a configurable arc.
+Users can control the count, distance from centre, origin angle, sweep, and rotation mode — which alone produces wildly different results depending on the selection.

-- how many duplicated objects there are,
-- the distance from the central point,
-- the origin and sweep degrees
-- the rotation mode

-The rotation mode produces wildly different results depending on selection.

-The preview section was super fun to ideate—keeping the space-aesthetic in mind—as it gives the user a live preview of the output, as it can be sometimes hard to conceptualise rotation and distribution mentally.
+The live preview was the most considered part of the UI: distribution and rotation are hard to visualise mentally, so showing the output in real time — framed in the space-age aesthetic — keeps experimentation fast and low-stakes.

 If you would like, you can [launch Orbit in Figma](https://www.figma.com/community/plugin/1616762647761910788/orbit).